How Do Cats Give Birth? Vet Approved Explanation

 By Jordyn Alger

 Is your kitty expecting?
 As exciting as it can be to welcome new kittens into the world, the process can also be stressful.
-Giving birth isn’t easy, after all, and so it is vital that you provide the best care possible for your cat while she is in labor.
+Giving birth isn’t easy, after all, and so you must provide the best care possible for your cat while she is in labor.

 To prepare for the birth of kittens, you will need to make proper arrangements, know the signs of impending labor, and understand the stages of cat birth.
-In this article, we’ll discuss the birthing process and how you can make your feline as comfortable as possible.
+In this article, we will discuss the birthing process and how you can make your feline as comfortable as possible.

 Preparing for Your Cat’s Labor